miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 ## Porting Pipulate's Open Source SEO Tools to Enterprise Platforms

-Me: Thank you!
+**Me**: Thank you!
 Now draw another mermaid diagram.
 Make the lines pointing between Darwinix, Pipulate and Botifython.
 They're all a pretty similar projects using this file as their framework, but each having a different emphasis or priority.